dafny-lang/dafny/docs/_includes/Expressions.md

 The rank of the array must be the same as the number of indices.

-If the ``SelectionSuffix_`` is used with an array or a sequence, then each index expression can have any integer- or bitvector-based type
+If the ``SelectionSuffix_`` is used with an array or a sequence, then each index expression can have any integer- or bit-vector-based type
 (this is one situation in which Dafny implements implicit conversion, as if an `as int` were appended to the index expression).